matter-labs/solx/docs/src/02-command-line-interface.md

 Under the hood, this option automatically triggers recompilation of contracts with level `z`.
 Contracts that were successfully compiled with [the original `--optimization` setting](#--optimization---o) are not recompiled.

-> It is recommended to have this option always enabled to prevent compilation failures due to bytecode size constraints.
-There are no known downsides to using this option.
+> For deployment, it is recommended to have this option always enabled to reduce issues with bytecode size constraints.
+> If your environment does not have bytecode size limitations, it is better to keep this option disabled to prevent unnecessary recompilations.

 ### `--metadata-hash`

-Specifies the hash function used for contract metadata.
+Specifies the hash format used for contract metadata.

 Usage with `ipfs`: